Eric Haase Player Props: Tigers vs. Astros

 - Haase hit .254 with 17 doubles, a triple, 14 home runs and 25 walks.

-- Haase drove in a run in 27.3% of his games last season (30 of 110), with more than one RBI in eight of those contests (7.3%).
-He had three or more RBIs in five games.
+- In 30 of 110 games last season (27.3%), Haase drove in a run, and eight of those games (7.3%) included more than one RBI.
+He had three or more RBIs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.